• Skip to primary navigation

 Make the sauce

-• Bring the sauce to the boil, then turn the heat to a simmer and stir until the sauce thickens.
+• Bring the sauce to a boil, then turn the heat to a simmer and stir until the sauce thickens.
 Simmer gently for about 5 minutes.

 • The sauce will be the correct consistency when a spoon drawn through the sauce leaves a trail.